What You Missed in The Limeade Engage 2020 Webinar Series

 By: Mady Peterson

 It’s no secret that at Limeade, care is our top priority.
 Care for both our employees and your employees.
-That’s why this year, with the uncertainty and current state of COVID-19, we reimagined how to deliver the same great Limeade Engage content in a different and equally impactful way.
+That’s why, with the uncertainty and current state of COVID-19, we reimagined how to deliver the same great Limeade Engage content in a different and equally impactful way.

 The Limeade Engage 2020 Webinar Series brought the captivating speaker sessions, research and insights we had planned for our in-person San Diego event, directly to you in the comfort of your home.